mehrpooyanavaie/Live/README.md

   Ideal for educational purposes or as a base project to demonstrate how different technologies (SignalR, Redis, Razor Pages) can work together.

 ---
+## 📜 License

+This project is open-source and free to use under the MIT License.
+---
 ## Contact

 For any questions or further discussions regarding SignalR, Redis, or any other aspect of this project, feel free to reach out via email.